Karan-Bisht16/Portfolio/README.md

 ## Miscellaneous Technologies Used
 - **[Framer Motion](https://www.npmjs.com/package/framer-motion):**  A powerful animation library for React that allows for complex animations and gestures.
 I used Framer Motion to create smooth scroll-on-animate effects, enhancing the user experience with visually engaging transitions..
-- **[getform.io](https://getform.io/):** Getform is a headless form backend which I used to collect form submissions and receive email notifications in the Contact section of the site.

 ## Features
 - **Responsive Design:** The portfolio is fully responsive for devices of all sizes.